Edinburgh Zoo: Budongo Trail

-Named after the Budongo Forest in Uganda, the Budongo Trail facility houses a troop of 15 chimpanzees; 7 males (Louis, Qafzeh, Paul, Rene, Frek, Liberius and Velu) and 8 females (Lucy, Eva, Sophie, Lianne, Heleen, Kilimi, Edith and Masindi).
+Named after the Budongo Forest in Uganda, the Budongo Trail facility houses a troop of 13 chimpanzees; 6 males (Louis, Qafzeh, Paul, Frek, Liberius and Velu) and 7 females (Lucy, Sophie, Lianne, Heleen, Kilimi, Edith and Masindi).
 The main building features viewing galleries, a lecture theatre and interactive games and displays designed to teach visitors about the chimpanzee's lifestyle and social structure.

 Living Links

 Living Links is built around a field station and research centre for the study of primate behaviour.
 The exhibit features enclosures housing common squirrel monkeys and tufted capuchins.

 Monkey House

-One of the older zoo exhibits still in use today, the monkey house holds Diana monkeys, drills and yellow-breasted capuchins.
+Is now closed for redevelopment (April 2024).

 Penguins Rock

 Edinburgh Zoo is well known for housing penguins in its collection, the first three being king penguins, which arrived in January 1913.
 The zoo's current penguin pool, named "Penguins Rock", is 65 metres long, 3.5 metres deep at its deepest point, contains 1.2 million litres of water, and houses colonies of gentoo, king, and northern rockhopper penguins.